Feb 15th Thee results of a scientific research are published at:

 What we found in the results of our survey:

-Overstimulation is common in people who suffer brain injury, whiplash, ME, other neurodegenerative disorders and in people whose pituitary gland is not working properly.
+Sensory hypersensitivity is common in people who suffer brain injury, whiplash, ME, other neurodegenerative disorders and in people whose pituitary gland is not working properly.

 It is an exhausting situation that has a neurological origin and that arises when more information (in the form of stimuli) is received in the brain than it is able to process.
 A stimulus is information that we get through our senses; seeing, hearing, smelling, tasting, feeling (external stimuli) or through our thoughts or our bodies (internal stimuli).